+During an active warning, an indicator appears on the menu bar.
 The Warning Manager displays a color-coded alarm icon and prioritizes alarm messages by severity.

-To open the Warning Manager, select NAV INFO > Warning Manager.
+To open the Warning Manager, select the 1 icon on the menu bar or select Info, and select Warning Manager.